 Accepting Online Payments Through Your Website

-Buying a new outfit or making a utility payment online is a given these days: transactions are seamless and work any time of day, no questions asked.
+Buying a new outfit or making a utility payment online is a common occurrence these days.
 So why aren’t more businesses accepting online payments for service-based invoices?
 The most common reason is that it’s hard to implement and can expose a business to risk.
 The reality is that it’s simple, low risk, and is something you already have access to through your credit card payment processor.

-In this article, we’ll explore several methods for accepting payment through your website, but it all starts with something called a payment gateway.
+In this article, we’ll explore several methods for accepting payment through a website, but it all starts with something called a payment gateway.

 What is a payment gateway?